csiro-robotics/TCE/README.md

 TCE is built using Python == 3.7.1 and PyTorch == 1.7.0

-Setup the Python environment for this repository using Conda:
+We use Conda to setup the Python environment for this repository.
+In order to create the environment, run the following commands from the root directory:

 ```
 conda env create -f TCE.yaml
 conda activate TCE
 ```

+Once this is done, also specify a path to save assets (such as dataset pickles for faster setup) to in config.default.py:
+- ASSETS_PATH = /path/to/assets/folder

 <a name="models"></a>